 Unlike a geographic coordinate system, a projected coordinate system has constant lengths, angles, and areas across the two dimensions.
 However, all map projections representing the earth's surface as a flat map create distortions in some aspect of distance, area, shape, or direction, since you are trying to put three-dimensional data onto a two-dimensional plane.
 When you choose a spatial reference for storing and resampling your raster data, you need to choose the projection that minimizes the type of distortion you are most concerned about.

 Different projections cause different types of distortions; therefore, they are designed for specific purposes.
 One map projection might be used for large-scale data in a limited area, while another is used for a small-scale map of the world.
 Some projections are designed to minimize the distortion of one or two of the data's characteristics (distance, area, shape, or direction).
 A projection could maintain the area of a feature but alter its shape.
 For example, the Mercator projection is a cylindrical projection that most accurately projects data along its central meridian (the equator).
 However, the farther north or south you go, there is significant distortion (approximately 80° north or south).
-Therefore, if you need to project data over the world, you can use the Robinson projection or Decimal Degrees.
-If you're creating a mosaic dataset that may be global in extent or will be mashed up with web services you may want to use the WGS 1984 Web Mercator Auxiliary projection.
+Therefore, if you need to project data over the world, you can use the Robinson projection or decimal degrees.
+If you're creating a mosaic dataset that may be global in extent or will be mashed up with web services, you may want to use the WGS 1984 Web Mercator Auxiliary projection.

 When you define a spatial reference system for your raster data, you should define a spatial reference system that is designed to cover the entire data content.
 For example, you could use World Mercator for a mosaic dataset.
 This is a reasonable default for a small area that does not extend high into the northern or southern latitudes.
 However, there may be better projections, depending on the location of your data.
 For example, when mapping the conterminous United States, you may get better results using Albers Equal Area Conic.
 Many countries have their own projections and may even have specific projections for their territories or states to provide further precision.
-For example, the USA has at least one projection for each state and often more, depending on the size of the state.
+For example, the United States has at least one projection for each state and often more, depending on the size of the state.

 When you are planning to create a single dataset out of many raster datasets, you may find that your raster datasets span multiple projections.
 For example, these datasets might exist in multiple UTM zones.
 It is best to define the new dataset (either raster dataset, mosaic dataset, or raster catalog) using a spatial reference system that can span the multiple UTM zones rather than picking a single UTM zone, such as the middle zone, because as you move from the central longitude of that UTM zone, the distortion increases.

-If you are creating a mosaic dataset or raster catalog from tiled raster data, such as orthophotos or the USGS topographic maps, it is recommended that you use the same projection for the mosaic dataset or raster catalog as the stored data is using.
+If you are creating a mosaic dataset or raster catalog from tiled raster data, such as orthophotos or the USGS topographic maps, it is recommended that you use the same projection for the mosaic dataset or raster catalog that the stored data is using.
 If that's not possible because of a mix of projections, try to use a projection based on the same datum.
 For example, the USGS topographic maps were originally created using NAD27.
 When you use a projection with this datum, the tiles line up along the edges and the corners intersect.
 However, if you use a projection based on NAD83, you will find that the corners and edges no longer align perfectly.

 The Spatial Reference section on the raster dataset's, mosaic dataset's, or raster catalog's Properties dialog box shows the dataset's map projection and lists parameters of the projection.